5 Return-to-Work Strategies for the Best Path Back to Productivity

-Broadspire’s Erica Fichter, senior vice president of medical management and accident & health, presented on this very topic at the National Workers’ Compensation and Disability Conference® & Expo, diving into how creative strategies can be utilized in reducing the frustration experienced by both the employer and employee from an extended absence from work.
+Erica Fichter, senior vice president of medical management and accident & health at Broadspire, A Crawford Company, presented on this very topic at the National Workers’ Compensation and Disability Conference® & Expo, diving into how creative strategies can be utilized in reducing the frustration experienced by both the employer and employee from an extended absence from work.

 For those unable to attend “Successful Return to Work Outcomes through Vocational Services,” here are some of the key takeaways from Fichter’s session.